 Instructor - Alterationist

-Debbie teaches beginning through intermediate students, including children over 7, pre-teens, teens and adults.
+Marianna teaches beginning through intermediate students, including children over 7, pre-teens, teens and adults.
+She instructs beginner group classes and often oversees the Tuesday Evening Assisted Sewing Lab.
+She works with

 Content copyright .
 SEWBOISE.COM.
 All rights reserved.